apache/nuttx/examples/README.txt

       new threads are generated when a command is executed in background or as new TELNET connections are established.

+  * CONFIG_EXAMPLES_NSH_NESTDEPTH
+      The maximum number of nested if-then[-else]-fi sequences that are permissable.
+Default: 3

   * CONFIG_EXAMPLES_NSH_CONSOLE
       If CONFIG_EXAMPLES_NSH_CONSOLE is set to 'y', then a serial console front-end is selected.